ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 ## The Ray version
 The field `rayVersion` specifies the version of Ray used in the Ray cluster.
-The Ray version is used when filling out default values for certain config fields.
+The Ray version is used to fill default values for certain config fields.
 The Ray container images specified in the RayCluster CR should carry the same Ray version as the CR's `rayVersion`.
 If you are using a nightly or development Ray image, it is fine to specify the latest release version of Ray.

-## Pod configuration and scale: headGroupSpec and workerGroupSpecs
+## Pod configuration: headGroupSpec and workerGroupSpecs

 At a high level, a RayCluster is a collection of Kubernetes pods, similar to a Kubernetes Deployment or StatefulSet.
 Just as with the Kubernetes built-ins, the key pieces of configuration are
 * Pod specification
 * Scale information (how many pods are desired)

-The key difference between a Deployment and a `RayCluster` is that a RayCluster is specialized for running Ray applications.
-A RayCluster consists of
+The key difference between a Deployment and a `RayCluster` is that a `RayCluster` is specialized for running Ray applications.
+A Ray cluster consists of

 * One **head pod** which hosts global control processes for the Ray cluster.
   The head pod can also run Ray tasks and actors.
 * Any number of **worker pods**, which run Ray tasks and actors.
   Workers come in **worker groups** of identically configured pods.
-  For each worker group, we may specify **replicas**, the number of pods we want of that group.
+  For each worker group, we must specify **replicas**, the number of pods we want of that group.

 The head pod’s configuration is